How to Increase IPO Allotment Chances?

 #6 Invest in Parent Company Shares

-Another excellent option to increase IPO allotment chances is to have at least one share of the parent or holding company in your demat account.
+Another excellent option to increase IPO allotment chances is to buy at least one share of the parent or holding company in your demat account.
 This makes you eligible to apply in the shareholder category, but it’s important to note that the shares of the parent company must be in your demat account on the date of the Red Herring Prospectus.

 Read Also: Upcoming IPOs with Shareholders Quota